gillianbc/react-udemy/README.md

 Will serve up whatever is in public and reload it if it changes i.e. public/app.js

 `live-server public`

+## Running App from Section 6 Onwards
+Run the scripts:
+- build
+- dev-server
+Go to localhost:8080

 # How Does It Work?
 When we run `live-server public`, it finds `index.html` in the public folder.
 It then launches the js scripts define in index.html e.g. app.js or bundle.js.